Unmoy/ByteFix-client/README.md

 hook form,
 styled-components,
 stripe JS,
+Material UI,
+React-hooks,
+react-carousel,
-to build this amazing website, added some animation with css,payment method is integrated by using Stripe, authentication created using firebase with private routes for users and admins and the backend data are stored in mongoDB.
+different dashboard for user and to build this amazing website, added some animation with css,payment method is integrated by using Stripe, authentication created using firebase with private routes for users and admins and the backend data are stored in mongoDB.

 # complete-website-client-Unmoy